nk17kumar/warmup/README.md

 ### How to run

 -  Build the project
--  Navigate to warmup.demo directory
+-  Navigate to **warmup.demo** package
--  Run command java demo input1 input2 input3
+-  Run command
+   > java demo input1 input2 input3

-   Description of three command line arguments
+   Description of three command line arguments :

    - *input1* : denotes the name of .dot file stored in src/main/resource package.
             Currently, the file name is "**got.dot**" and can be found in the src/main/resource
    - *input2* : deontes the name of first GOT character